Reference

 Grid-forming inverter / grid-forming active rectifier #

 Power electronics that establish their own reference voltage and frequency rather than synchronizing to an existing grid signal.
 The result: the unit can operate standalone, restart a dead site (black-start), and run in parallel with the utility while augmenting available capacity.
-The GX230 uses a grid-forming active rectifier, one of three layers of Immedia Power's competitive moat.
+The DOR uses a grid-forming active rectifier, one of three layers of Immedia Power's competitive moat.

 Grid-following inverter #